How to submit your project

 GitHub has an awesome guide on how to create & manage repositories.
 You can find it here: Creating a new repository

 Once you create a repository, make sure to clone it!
-Cloning a repository downloads a local copy to your computer & lets you sync it with the version on GitHub servers.
+Cloning it downloads a local copy to your computer & lets you sync it with the version on GitHub servers.
 GitHub also has a guide on this!
 You can find it here: Cloning a repository

 Once you have it cloned locally, drag and drop all your project files into the folder!